YaleDHLab/dhlab-site/_events/2016-04-08-dh-steam-spring-symposium.md

 spotlight: false
 image_layout: landscape
 teaser: |
-  "Beyond Boundaries: A Symposium on Hybrid Scholarship at Yale University April 8, 2016 from 9:30am-1:00pmSterling Memorial Library, Lecture Hall What does computer-generated poetry look like?
-How..."
+  "Beyond Boundaries: A Symposium on Hybrid Scholarship at Yale University April 8, 2016 from 9:30am-1:00pmSterling Memorial Library, Lecture Hall"
 ---

 ### Beyond Boundaries: A Symposium on Hybrid Scholarship at Yale University